Back to School Safety Tips

 - Tell your child to ride with the flow of the traffic by riding on the right side of the road if a bike lane is not available

-Contact Our Knoxville Auto Accident Attorneys Today
+Contact Our Knoxville Attorneys Today

 Although you may do everything possible to ensure your child travels to and from school without harm, safety is never guaranteed.
 If your child has been injured in an accident, our attorneys are ready to help.

-At Greg Coleman Law, our team of dedicated Tulsa personal injury attorneys understand the time following an accident involving a young child is hard on families, which is why we never charge upfront legal fees.
+At Greg Coleman Law, our team of dedicated Knoxville personal injury attorneys understand the time following an accident involving a young child is hard on families, which is why we never charge upfront legal fees.
 All of our accomplished attorneys work on a contingency fee basis, which means we will only get paid if we help you recover compensation for your claim.

 Call (865) 247-0080 today to schedule a free, confidential consultation.